buape/buape-com/content/pages/terms.md

 ## 2. Use of our services

 ### 2.1.
 Age Requirement
 You must be at least 13 years old to use our services.
-By using our services, you affirm that you are over 13 years of age.
+By using our services, you affirm that you are 13 years of age or above.

 ### 2.2.
 Discord Terms
 Your use of our services that are accessed through Discord are also subject to the [Discord Terms of Service](https://discord.com/terms) and [Community Guidelines](https://discord.com/guidelines).
 Violation of these terms may result in the termination of your access to our services.